adam-savard/keyboard-function-keys-linux/README.md

 That's it!
 A reboot, and you'll see that the function keys have been re-enabled.
 Alternatively, run this command to see the changes right away:
 `systemctl start keychron`

+# Contributing

+If you confirm that your keyboard works with this script as expected, create a ticket and I'll add it to the list of user-tested keyboards.
+Alternatively, submit a PR with a modification to this readme.

 ## Closing Remarks